SheepTester/sheeptester.github.io/javascripts/video/shit/README.md

 - scroll to playhead when using arrows if out of view
 - load fonts from Google Fonts
 - rearrange layers
-- right click on time markers > go to...
 - right click on layer > move up, move down, insert above, insert below, delete
 - right click on track > split (ctrl + X), duplicate, delete
 - snap to loop borders